moebiussurfing/ofxColorQuantizerHelper/ReadMe.md

 ## Dependencies
 * [ofxSurfingImGui](https://github.com/moebiussurfing/ofxSurfingImGui)
 * [ofxColorQuantizer](https://github.com/moebiussurfing/ofxColorQuantizer) / FORK
-* ofxOpenCv / OF CORE
+* ofxOpenCv / _OF Core_
+* [ofxColorGradient](https://github.com/moebiussurfing/ofxColorGradient) / _Only for the gradient example._

 ## Note
-- Sometimes dragging files is not working on *Windows 10*, maybe because of something related to ownership or administration rights.
+- TODO: Sometimes dragging files is not working on *Windows 10*, maybe because of something related to ownership or administration rights.

 ## Tested Systems
 - **Windows10** / **VS2017** / **OF ~0.11+**